sec0uth/brick-abode-project-interview/README.md

 This base image is used both to test and run the application, so it should not be hard to make a different image using an operating system different than Ubuntu 18.04.

 3. You must create the `docker-compose.yaml`.
-You may use the example docker-compose file, like the following command:
+You may use the example docker-compose file, with the following command:

 ```
 $ cp docker-compose.yaml.example docker-compose.yaml